-Anglo Arabians, also known as Anglo-Arabians or Anglo-Arabs, are the offspring of crosses between Thoroughbreds and Arabian horses.
+Anglo Arabian Horses, also known as Anglo-Arabians or Anglo-Arabs, are the offspring of crosses between Thoroughbreds and Arabian Horses.
 The fine riding horses produced in this way combine the outstanding qualities of both parents.
-Anglo Arabians are recognised as a distinct breed and have had many successes across a range of equestrian activities.
+Anglo Arabians are recognized as a distinct breed and have had many successes across a range of equestrian activities.
 They are particularly successful in ridden showing classes, a popular activity among riders who choose to buy an Anglo Arabian.
 This is an international breed, and since the time of Napoleon I, France has been the leading producer, with a number of specialist studs and breeders to sell an Anglo Arabian.

 Anglo Arabians are not simply beautiful horses; they are also great performance horses.
 They are most popular as riding horses, especially among riding club enthusiasts.
 They are fast, too, being used for racing in France.
 They participate in eventing, dressage, show jumping, and endurance.
 In summary, as a medium height, medium weight horse for the more advanced rider, they are hard to beat.